PedroEsperanca/pokedex/README.md

 --------
 The app was initially an NG6-starter starter, then additional components were developed to achieve a pokedex app.

-In order to reduce server and increase navigation speed data requested is never is never asked for twice.
+In order to reduce server requests and increase navigation speed data requested is never is never asked for twice, it is stored in case it is needed again.

 ### preprocessors, frameworks and why